article

 Cybersecurity and Infrastructure Security Agency (CISA) National Cyber Awareness System (US-CERT Alerts)

 CISA US-CERT Alerts are offered as a free, subscription-based service that provides real-time reports on cyber incidents, security issues, vulnerabilities, and exploits.
-It supports cybersecurity risk assessments with valuable information for evaluating the likelihood and impact of threats.
+It supports a cybersecurity risk assessment with valuable information for evaluating the likelihood and impact of threats.

 Federal Bureau of Investigation Internet Crime Complaint Center (FBI IC3) Industry Alerts